What is the Statement of Owner’s Equity? | Example & Template Statement

-Your owner’s equity generally reflects the amount of capital the owner(s) has invested plus any profits the business generates that is in turn reinvested into your business.
+This statement shows the movement of capital through a business and generally reflects the amount of capital the owner(s) has invested plus any profits the business generates that is in turn reinvested into the business.

 This reinvested income is called retained earnings.

-The statement of owner’s equity reports the changes in the owner equity for a specified period of time.
-It is also called a Retained Earnings Statement.
+The statement of owner’s equity reports the changes in the owner equity for a specified period of time, typically at year’s end.

-It is used by mostly larger businesses.
-Most small businesses report their retained earnings on their balance sheet.
+It is often used by mostly larger businesses as most small businesses report their retained earnings on their balance sheet.